 Village Radio Library

 Village Radio Library began in a very small way some 33 years ago.
-In those days when records had been donated the tracks were handwritten down and sent to Alan Brammer in Wellington.
-Alan would enter these onto his computer, print them out and return the list to Village Radio.
+In those days when records had been donated the tracks were handwritten down by Alan Brammer and posted to a friend in Wellington, who would enter these details onto his computer, print them out and return the printout to Village Radio.
 The list was then put into a file, which we still have in our archives.

-As the computer program only allowed a limited number of entries and as the library grew it was felt that a program with an unlimited capacity was required.
-Kel Raine's son-in-law, Graeme Urlich kindly designed and installed our current program.
-Sheila Lacey became the librarian after the retirement of Kel Raine in 2008 and after over 3 years handed over to Cherry Feasey who became a dedicated librarian until her retirement in June 2016.
+The computer program we used back then only allowed a limited number of entries and as the library grew it was felt that a program with an unlimited capacity was required.
+Kel Raine's son-in-law, Graeme Urlich kindly designed and installed our current software program.
+Sheila Lacey became the librarian after the retirement of Kel Raine in 2009 and after over 3 years handed over to Cherry Feasey who became a dedicated librarian until her retirement in June 2016.

 We even have a section of Special Occasions such as the Lunar Landing in 1969, Churchill's speeches of World War II, Peter Snell's winning race, Winston McCarthy and many more, but we would like more of the New Zealand Historical events.

 If you would like to see our extensive Library we are at the Station every day and would love to see you.